 The Doctor of Nursing Practice program is designed as a practice-focused doctoral program to prepare clinical experts in a specialized field.
-The Doctor of Nursing Practice has a BS-DNP and Post-Master’s DNP option.
-Students with a BSN complete the Graduate Nursing Core and DNP Core, along with credits in one of 5 clinical specialty concentrations:
+The Doctor of Nursing Practice has a BS-DNP and MS-DNP option.
+Students with a bachelor degree in nursing complete the Graduate Nursing Core and DNP Core, along with credits in one of these clinical specialty concentrations:

 Adult-Gerontology Primary Care Nurse Practitioner

-Student seeking a BS- DNP will take a stop out and receive a master’s degree allowing them to sit for the appropriate national certification examination and begin clinical practice.
+Students seeking a BS-DNP will take a stop out and receive a master’s degree allowing them to sit for the appropriate national certification examination and begin clinical practice.
 Students will then resume enrollment into the DNP curriculum.
 This allows students to gain clinical expertise in a nursing practice role, while simultaneously completing requirements for DNP courses, including the Scholarly Project in NSG 608.

 Small, private school